KNXV-TV: Notable on-air staff

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+KNXV-TV broadcasts from South Mountain.
+Its signal is multiplexed:

 KNXV's first subchannel offering was a traffic subchannel, launched in 2008.
 In 2011, subchannel 15.2 began carrying the Live Well Network; LWN was replaced with classic television network Antenna TV on January 1, 2014.
+The Antenna TV subchannel, beginning with the 2024–25 NHL season, airs select Utah Mammoth and Vegas Golden Knights games during conflicts with sister station KASW.

 The main 61.1 subchannel of KASW is also broadcast on the KNXV-TV multiplex; KASW, Phoenix's high-power ATSC 3.0 (NextGen TV) station, carries KNXV-TV in that format.

 Translators

 KNXV-TV is broadcast on these translators in northern and northwestern Arizona: